 This was long overdue.
 I have also posted this with the fleet at MT.

 I finally tested this fleet against some “tougher” deathmatch fleets I came up with using stuff from my collection.
 The fleets opposing the HMS Grand Temple fleet were specifically designed to beat the GT fleet in particular.
 Each of the three fleets would face the Temple fleet in a three-game set (with each game being played out regardless of the winner of the first two games).
+All game piece info can be found in the Master Spreadsheet.

 The first fleet of the three: